 Follow Threadbanger here:

-And the last recycling DIY tutorial on the list is a super simple approach to building a deck out of pallets in your back garden.
+And the last of the recycling DIY tutorials is a super simple approach to building a deck out of pallets in your back garden.
 For a project this size, or any serious pallet project for that matter, it would be great if you could get your hands on a power sander and drill – beg, buy or borrow.
-As it will save you time and splinters.
+As it will save you time.. and splinters.